Talk About Your Plans

 - Do they do drills?
 Do they talk with children about why they do drills?

-- Do they have a plan for how to care for children if parents/guardians are unable to get there quickly?
+- Is there a plan for how to care for children if parents/guardians are unable to get there quickly?

 - Direct school administrators and staff to the Parents4Preparedness for resources.